yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/core-data-intro/index.md

 ### Data Model

-A **data model** refers to the structure, organization, or almost blueprint or our data.
+A **data model** refers to the structure, organization, or almost blueprint of our data.
 When you had to consider if an array or a dictionary would be a better data type for certain types of data, you were deciding on a data model!

 For Core Data, the data will be a little different.
 We won't store data in Swift data types.
 Instead, we will configure the data model in the GUI (graphical user interface) of Xcode.
-There are two things we need to know about the structure of Core Data data models.
+There are two things we need to know about the structure of Core Data data models:

 - **Entity:** Each entity should hold one type of data.
 Instagram has stories, posts, and direct messages.
 So they would likely have one entity for each.
 A ToDo List App that only has ToDos only needs one entity.
 - **Attributes:** Attributes are like properties of a class.
 An Instagram post entity would have attributes for photo, caption, timestamp, user, etc. When we declare the attributes an entity should have, we also declare the data type (string, boolean, etc).